Datomic/mbrainz-sample/README.md

     # from the root of this mbrainz-sample repo
     lein repl

-then connect to the database and run the [queries](//github.com/Datomic/mbrainz-sample/wiki/Queries).
+Then connect to the database and run the [queries](//github.com/Datomic/mbrainz-sample/wiki/Queries).

 ## Schema